High-Probability Convergence Guarantees of Decentralized SGD: Introduction

-\paragraph{Decentralized HP Convergence.} Compared to MSE guarantees, there is a significantly smaller body of work on HP convergence guarantees of decentralized algorithms.
-In particular, the work \cite{dsgd-high-prob} studies HP convergence of \dsgd for both non-convex and PL costs under light-tailed noise, requiring uniformly bounded gradients and asymptotically vanishing noise for PL costs (see discussion after Theorem \ref{thm:main-dsgd-str-cvx} ahead), showing optimal rates in both cases.
-In \cite{dsgd-online-noncooperative-games,dsgd-online-stochastic} the authors study HP convergence of a decentralized mirror descent algorithm under sub-Gaussian noise and bounded gradients, for online noncooperative games and dynamic regrets, respectively.
-Works \cite{clipped-dual-avg,clipped-dsgd1,clipped-dsgd2} study HP convergence of decentralized algorithms with clipping under heavy-tailed noise.
-It is worth mentioning \cite{bajovic-detection-ld,bajovic-detection-ld2,matta-diffusion-1,matta-difussion-2,bajovic-inference-ld}, who study asymptotic large deviation guarantees for decentralized problems like detection and inference.

-A common thread for all these works is the need for uniformly bounded gradients, or algorithmic modifications like gradient clipping, which ensure that the gradient stays bounded.
-This observation raises the question of whether decentralized algorithms can converge in HP without ensuring that the gradient is uniformly bounded, creating a gap between convergence in the HP and the MSE sense, where bounded gradients are not required.
-This is further contrasted by the centralized setting, where it is known that \sgd-type algorithms require the same conditions on the cost function to guarantee both HP and MSE convergence.
-Moreover, none of the existing HP convergence bounds in decentralized settings show linear speed-up in the number of users, established in the MSE sense in, e.g., \cite{pmlr-v119-koloskova20a,ran-improved}.
+\textbf{Decentralized HP Convergence.} Compared to MSE guarantees, there is a significantly smaller body of work on HP convergence guarantees of decentralized algorithms.
+In particular, \citet{dsgd-high-prob} study HP convergence of \dsgd for general non-convex and P\L{} costs under light-tailed noise, requiring uniformly bounded gradients, as well as asymptotically vanishing noise for P\L{} costs (see the discussion after Theorem \ref{thm:main-dsgd-str-cvx} for details), while showing optimal rates in both cases. \citet{dsgd-online-noncooperative-games,dsgd-online-stochastic} study HP convergence of a decentralized mirror descent algorithm under light-tailed noise, for online noncooperative games and dynamic regrets, respectively, requiring bounded gradients and compact domains. \citet{clipped-dual-avg,clipped-dsgd2} study HP convergence of decentralized algorithms with clipping, for convex costs under heavy-tailed noise, while \cite{clipped-dsgd1} also consider general non-convex costs.
+Finally, \citet{pmlr-v235-gorbunov24a} study clipped SGD under heavy-tailed noise, in the distributed client-server (i.e., \emph{fully connected network}) setting.
+It is worth mentioning works like \cite{bajovic-detection-ld,bajovic-detection-ld2,matta-diffusion-1,matta-difussion-2,bajovic-inference-ld}, where the authors study asymptotic large deviation guarantees for decentralized problems such as detection and inference.
+A common thread for all these works is the need for uniformly bounded gradients, or algorithmic modifications like gradient clipping, which ensure that the gradients stay bounded, as well as the fact that none of the existing HP studies achieve linear speed-up in the number of users, which is a known feature of decentralized algorithms in the MSE sense in, e.g., \cite{pmlr-v119-koloskova20a,ran-improved,unified-refined}.
+These observations raise the following important questions: (i) Can decentralized algorithms converge in the HP sense under the same assumptions on the cost as used for MSE results, where bounded gradients are not required? (ii) Is it possible to achieve linear speed-up in the number of users in the HP sense, which is a well-known feature of decentralized algorithms?
+This is further contrasted by the centralized setting, where \sgd-type algorithms converge in both HP and MSE sense under the same conditions on the cost function, e.g., \cite{ghadimi2013stochastic,liu2024revisiting}.